datagutten/wow-LibItems/README.md

 # Lib: Inventory
-Two libraries to keep track of owned items and mail them to other characters.
+A library to keep track of owned items and mail them to other characters.
 Written for and used by my addon ProfessionMailer.

-The library can be loaded with LibStub:
+The library should be a standalone addon and not embedded in others.

-`local inventory = LibStub("LibInventory-0")`